getlocalization/python-glcli/README.md

 gl push-tr
 </pre>

-push-tr command is meant for pushing existing translations to Get Localization server.
-Typically you want to do this only once (when you init your project and you have translations in local files that don't yet exist on server).
-After this translations are managed by Get Localization server so pushing translation from local machine is not necessary or even recommended.
-In order to this work, you need to map locales (see 'Mapping Locales' and map-locale command).
+push-tr command is meant for pushing existing translations to the Get Localization server.
+Typically you only want to do this once (when you start your project and you have translations in local files that don't yet exist on server).
+After project start translations are managed by the Get Localization server so pushing translation from local machine is not necessary or even recommended.
+In order for this to work, you need to map locales (see 'Mapping Locales' and map-locale command).